minhtoan-nmt/sue_project_frontend/README.md

 ## GitHub Webhook

 I have updated the Webhook to bot channel on Discord.
-Check it out!
+Check it out on #bot!